plasticanu/android_sagp/Report.md

 *[Miscellaneous contributions.
 You are welcome to provide anything that you consider as a contribution to the project or team.]*

 ## Conflict Resolution Protocol
+The team remained conflictless for most of the project period.
+When conflicts arose, the team generally agree on the opinion of the team leader.
+For the rest of conflicts, the team resolve them by talking through the problem in our regular online meetings on MS Teams and Wechat.

 *[Write a well defined protocol your team can use to handle conflicts.
 That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
 (If you choose to make this an external document, link to it here)]*

 ## Application Description
+The ANU Courtyard is designed as a communication platform for students and alumni of ANU to connect to each other.
+It has the characteristics of a social media platform where users can post and comment on posts, and also can search for posts based on keywords.
+The user group should be limited to ANU students and alumni, however, this involves checking if the user email is valid ANU email, thus, the feature is not implemented.
+Users of the application could exchange experience over the future career of certain majors and specializations, asking questions regarding these areas and so on.
+Of course, users could just share their own thoughts on certain topic or even just share their daily life as an ANU student or alumni.
+The application is called The ANU Courtyard, but it could be ANY UNIVERSITY or SCHOOL Courtyard to be honest.

+*One simple example of the application usage is as follows:*
+*

 *[What is your application, what does it do?
 Include photos or diagrams if necessary]*